Dear Murray State freshmen –

 At that time, Murray seemed so very far from my Oldham County home.
 Four hours that separated my old life from my new life was exciting and terrifying.
 Now, the Louisville area is a weekend destination.

 I lived in the dorms for four years – and loved it.
 I walked to classes, many of which were in Wilson Hall.
 Some of those days seem like yesterday, but, y’all so much has happened since.
 In recent days, as I’ve seen trucks loaded with your belongings turn toward campus, I’ve been reminiscing.

 I came into college with a plan: Earn a print journalism degree and write for a big-city newspaper.
 I saw myself living in Louisville or maybe another Midwestern city.
 What I didn’t factor into the equation was falling in love – with my college boyfriend who is now my husband or more deeply with God.

 And you know what?
 I wouldn’t change my small-town life with my entrepreneur husband.
-I tell our family’s adoption story over and over because my kids – who they are and how God made us a family – is full of faith and surprise.
+I tell our family’s adoption story over and over because how God made us a family is full of faith and surprise.
 In so many ways, I’m more adventurous now than I ever was on Murray State’s campus.

 What I would change goes back to those college years.
 I would have slowed down and taken more pictures.

 (I know, that’s easier now.
 I had a cell phone I only used to call my mom because the Louisville-based number made it cheaper than long distance on the landline.
 Yes, the landline.
 Come on, this was 1997, the same year I got my first email address, which I checked once a day from a computer lab on campus.
 And speaking of pictures, please notice I’m holding a Kodak disposable camera on my graduation day.
 That’s May 2001, y’all.)